 Defending against Ransomware attacks and what to do if you’ve been affected

-On Friday, a large-scale ransomware attack hit the headlines.
-Companies across the world were affected by malicious ransomware attacks to extort money from them, causing serious problems for the organisations affected to work and serve their customers.
-The attack was not targeted, however some of the UK’s NHS trusts were severely affected.
-Here in the UK the focus for these attacks has centred on the NHS trusts.
+Recently large-scale ransomware attacks have been hitting the headlines.
+Companies across the world are being affected by malicious ransomware attacks to extort money from them, causing serious problems for the organisations affected to work and serve their customers.

 Can these attacks be prevented?